Permafrost/Tundra/README.md

   implement this specification.

   * Inputs
     * `$exception` is the [java.lang.Throwable] object that was caught by this handler to be handled.
     * `$exception?` is a boolean flag indicating if an exception was thrown.
     * `$exception.class` is the Java class name of the caught exception object.
     * `$exception.message` is the exception message describing the error that has occurred.
     * `$exception.stack` is the Java call stack describing where the error occurred.

 * #### tundra.schema.http.response:handler

-  Specifies the required inputs and outputs for an [HTTP] response handling service called by tundra.http:client.
+  Specifies the required inputs and outputs for an [HTTP] response handling service called by `tundra.http:client`.

   * Inputs:
     * `$response` is the [HTTP] response to be processed by this service.
   * Outputs:
     * `$response` is the processed [HTTP] response.
 How the response is processed is at the discretion of the implementing service.
 Refer to the standard `tundra.http.response:handle` service for a reference implementation.

 ### Service